+At Bitcoin Wednesday on 2 September, 2015 Professor Pitt offered an intriguing answer to the question of what will be the social significance of blockchain technology?
 One of the most fascinating developments to arise from the digital currency revolution is the emergence of decentralized applications, organizations and communities.
-To most of the world who know about Bitcoin only as some kind of “Internet money,” these latest developments sound like science fiction.
-In reality, it is happening today.
+To most of the world who know about Bitcoin only as some kind of “Internet money,” these latest developments might still sound like science fiction.
+Yet, in reality, it is happening today.

-In this talk Professor Pitt will consider the use of blockchain technologies and cryptocurrencies to address self-organization and self-governance of digital communities.
-In particular, his talk is concerned with how such communities can be used to address collective action situations, based on formal computational specifications of the theories of political scientist and economist (and Nobel Prize winner) Elinor Ostrom.
+In this talk Professor Pitt considered the use of blockchain technologies and cryptocurrencies to address self-organization and self-governance of digital communities.
+In particular, his talk explained how such communities can be used to address collective action situations, based on formal computational specifications of the theories of political scientist and economist (and Nobel Prize winner) Elinor Ostrom.
 For example, her institutional design principles can be specified in computational logic and directly executed as a form of community self-governance, with all contracts and conflicts recorded in a blockchain.

 One of Ostrom’s principles for successful self-governing institutions was the minimal recognition of rights, which, Professor Pitt argues, in the digital sphere includes not just formalization of the legal concepts in algorithmic form, but also — given the ‘value’ of social capital to help resolve collective action problems — a kind of sovereignty represented by ‘ownership’ of that value.
 In a digital community we can represent that social capital with a cryptocurrency, although there is a potential downside, which is that formal representation of social capital in this way leads to commodification, which actually diminishes its value and quality to be leveraged as a community-oriented collective action problem-solving mechanism.